Discrete Variational Autoencoding via Policy Search: Discrete Autoencoding via Policy Search (DAPS)

 \section{Discrete Autoencoding via Policy Search (DAPS)}

 We will now present our method for optimizing the ELBO (Eq.~\ref{eq:vae_elbo}) with respect to expressive discrete encoders, such as transformers, that can capture the correlations between different latent dimensions through auto-regressive sampling.
 We avoid computationally expensive and high-variance backpropagation through time by using insights from reinforcement learning that enable us to optimize the encoder using weighted maximum likelihood.
-In the following, we will present the encoder update and the decoder update separately, which are alternated during training.
+In the following, we will present the encoder update and the decoder update separately, although they are updated together during training.

-Maximizing the ELBO with respect to the variational encoder $q(\vz|\vx)$ can be framed as a KL-regularized reinforcement learning problem.
-Namely, let us consider a Markov Decision Process (MDP) with state space $\mathcal{X}$, action space $\mathcal{Z}$, and reward function $r(\vz,\vx)$, $\vz \in \mathcal{Z}$, $\vx \in \mathcal{X}$.
-Maximum entropy reinforcement learning aims to find a policy $q = q(\vz|\vx)$ that maximizes the expected reward,